jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 ####Validating code with JSHint

+[JSHint] http://jshint.com/ "JSHint" is a static analysis tool for javascript.
+It analyzes JavaScript source code for common mistakes.
+Instead of using JSHint directly we  use ```simplebuild-jshin```, library that provides a simple interface to JSHint.
+Its convenient to use automation tools such as Grunt, Gulp or Jake.

 #### Copy assets
 After cleaning the project we need to copy the actual code & assets into the build directory.
 Node's built in file system api is too low level and too painful to use.
 So we will use the ```fs-jetpack``` api built on top of native file system API.
 Visit [github](https://github.com/szwacz/fs-jetpack)  page for more details.